-Our advanced functionality allows for efficient IP networking and transport over satellite, and is available for select modems and the Advanced VSAT Solutions.
+Our advanced functionality allows for efficient IP networking and transport over satellite.
 Available options include header compression, payload compression, ultra low overhead streamline encapsulation and quality of service.
 When utilizing the advanced IP functionality, real-time traffic and other low priority traffic can seamlessly co-exist on the same link without impacting the voice quality or delivery of mission critical data.
 The functions provide high bandwidth efficiency, information security and simplified network design/configuration.

 Header compression can reduce the 40 byte IP/UDP/RTP header to as little as 1 byte.
 For TCP/IP, the 40 byte header is reduced to as little as 3 bytes.
 For applications such as VoIP, header compression can provide bandwidth savings exceeding 60%.
 E.g. 8 kbps G.729 voice codec requires 24 kbps of IP bandwidth once encapsulated into an IP/UDP/RTP datagram.
 With header compression, the same voice call needs about 8.5 kbps – a saving of almost 65%.
 Bandwidth requirements for typical Web/HTTP traffic can also be reduced by 10% or more with TCP/IP header compression.